awsdocs/aws-cloudtrail-user-guide/doc_source/use-the-cloudtrail-processing-library.md

 This simple example prints the event information for each event passed to `SampleEventsProcessor`\.
 In your own implementation, you can process logs as you see fit\.
 The `AWSCloudTrailProcessingExecutor` continues to send events to your `EventsProcessor` as long as it has events to send and is still running\.

-### Instantiating and Running the Processing Executor<a name="use-the-cloudtrail-processing-library-instantiate-and-run-executor"></a>
+### Instantiating and running the processing executor<a name="use-the-cloudtrail-processing-library-instantiate-and-run-executor"></a>

 After you write an `EventsProcessor` and set configuration values for the CloudTrail Processing Library \(either in a properties file or by using the `ClientConfiguration` class\), you can use these elements to initialize and use an `AWSCloudTrailProcessingExecutor`\.